 The City of Lexington, North Carolina was settled in 1775 in what was to become the industrial region of North Carolina known as the "Piedmont Triad."
 Lexington was incorporated in 1828 by the North Carolina General Assembly and became the county seat of Davidson County in 1847.
 Lexington has a long heritage in furniture making and "Lexington style" barbecue and is often referred to as the "Barbecue Capital of the World."
 The North Carolina General Assembly recognized Lexington as "The Hickory-Cooked Barbecue Capital of Piedmont North Carolina" over 25 years ago.

-Lexington, NC is a community that is relaxed, friendly and affordable; a community with a genuine small town character and quality of life but still easily accessible to the nearby metropolitan areas of Greensboro, Winston-Salem and Charlotte.
+With outdoor public CityWiFi in the central business district, Lexington, NC is historic, progressive and innovative; an affordable community with a genuine small town character and quality of life but still easily accessible to nearby metropolitan areas of Greensboro, Winston-Salem and Charlotte.
 Lexington offers an attraction to those who wish to live within a short drive of major urban areas without some of the day to day traffic problems and higher costs associated with living in a bigger city.
-Uptown Lexington is a vibrant, attractive central business district with a unique variety of shopping, restaurants and entertainment.
+Historic Uptown Lexington is a vibrant, attractive central business district with an eclectic variety of shopping, restaurants and entertainment.

 Lexington is just a few hours from the beautiful beaches of both North and South Carolina and less than 2 hours from a relaxing scenic mountain ride along the Blue Ridge Parkway.
 Just minutes from Lexington, the Yadkin River borders Davidson County to the west with High Rock Lake serving as one of the primary reservoirs and one of the area's best recreational facilities.
 With January's average high temperature of 51 degrees, even the coldest month provides ample opportunity to play golf or get out and discover Lexington.
 Check the current weather forecast and visit Lexington soon!